ByunghweeLee-IU/Belief-Embedding/README.md

      * `sentence-transformers = 2.6.0`
      * `pandas = 2.2.2`
      * `numpy = 1.24.3`
+     * See `requirements.txt` for full list of necessary libraries.

 * **Hardware requirements**
   * A GPU is recommended for faster training